 ESPY Awards Speech

-On March 4, 1993, Jim Valvano was awarded the inaugural Arthur Ashe Courage and Humanitarian Award at the first annual ESPY Awards.
-Following is his acceptance speech.
+On March 4, 1993, Jim Valvano was awarded the inaugural Arthur Ashe Courage and Humanitarian Award at the first-ever ESPY Awards.
+The following is his acceptance speech.
 You can read the full transcript below the video.

-The I can’t tell you what an honor it is, to even be mentioned in the same breath with Arthur Ashe.
+I can’t tell you what an honor it is to even be mentioned in the same breath with Arthur Ashe.
 This is something I certainly will treasure forever.
 But, as it was said on the tape, and I also don’t have one of those things going with the cue cards, so I’m going to speak longer than anybody else has spoken tonight.
 That’s the way it goes.
 Time is very precious to me.
-I don’t know how much I have left and I have some things that I would like to say.
-Hopefully, at the end, I will have said something that will be important to other people too.
+I don’t know how much I have left, and I have some things that I would like to say.
+Hopefully, at the end, I will have said something that will be important to other people, too.

 It’s so important to know where you are.
 I know where I am right now.
 How do you go from where you are to where you want to be?
 I think you have to have an enthusiasm for life.
 You have to have a dream, a goal.
 You have to be willing to work for it.

-I talked about my family, my family’s so important.
+I talked about my family; my family’s so important.
 People think I have courage.
 The courage in my family are my wife Pam, my three daughters, here, Nicole, Jamie, LeeAnn, my mom, who’s right here too.
-That screen is flashing up there thirty seconds like I care about that screen right now, huh?
+That screen is flashing up there 30 seconds like I care about that screen right now, huh?
 I got tumors all over my body.
-I’m worried about some guy in the back going thirty seconds?
+I’m worried about some guy in the back going 30 seconds?
 You got a lot, hey va fa napoli, buddy.
 You got a lot.